You will need to create a no financial cost Adobe account in order to download it.

 Replace yourlastname and yourfirstname using YOUR last and first names.

-The file will be saved automatically in the native format of Animate which is the same as the traditional Flash format: .fla
+The file will be saved automatically in the native format of Animate which is the same as Flash's original format: .fla

 As with any computer work, during the exercise save the file periodically: File > Save (or Ctrl/⌘-S)